niranjantdesai/traffic-sign-detection/README.md

 # Traffic Sign Detection with TensorFlow Object Detection API

 Instructions for training and evaluating networks from [TensorFlow object detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) for sign detection using the TT100K dataset.
+Tested on Ubuntu 16.04.5 LTS with Python 3.6, TensorFlow

 ## AWS setup
 If you are using AWS, follow the instructions [here](https://github.gatech.edu/schou33/aws_instructions#create-deep-learning-ami-for-gpu-supported-instance) to set up an EC2 instance.
 Copy the TT100K dataset from S3 using